-Project description: The Precision Engineering Centre will be set up by Odisha Skill Development Authority (OSDA).
-The physical infrastructure involves construction of Precision Engineering Centre with a built-up area of 4386.08 sq m.
-This will be constructed on vacant land in the Mancheswar Industrial Estate, Bhubaneswar at a distance of 200 m from the World Skill Centre.
-All the project related infrastructure will be provided on the unencumbered land belonging to the Odisha Skill Development Authority (Government of Orissa).
-The scope in this location includes construction of Precision Engineering Centre on 4.5 Acre land and the installation of laboratory Equipment.
-The civil works involve construction of a G+1 building entailing Built up area of 2461.72 sqm on the Ground floor and 1924.36 sqm on the First floor.
+4. Project description: The Precision Engineering Centre will be set up by Odisha Skill Development Authority (OSDA).
+The physical infrastructure involves construction of Precision Engineering Centre with a built-up area of 5027.84 sq m.
+This will be constructed on vacant land in the Mancheswar Industrial Estate, Bhubaneswar at a distance of 2 km from the World Skill Centre.
+All the project related infrastructure will be provided on the unencumbered land belonging to the IDCOL (Government of Orissa).
+The scope in this location includes construction of Precision Engineering Centre on 5.009 Acre land and the installation of laboratory Equipment.
+The civil works involve construction of a G+1 building entailing Built up area of 2554.42 sqm on the Ground floor and 2307 sqm on the First floor and 166.42 sqm on the Second floor.
 The Precision Engineering laboratories will be set up on the ground floor, while classrooms and IT laboratory will be set up on the First floor.
+There is an open terrace on the second floor.

-Precision Engineering Centre will have following laboratories/sections:
+5. Precision Engineering Centre will have following laboratories/sections:

 - i.
 Inspection Techniques Laboratory

 - ii.
 Turning Section

 - iii.
 CNC Turning Section

 - iv.
 Milling Section

 - v.
 CNC Milling Section

 - vi.
 3D CAD/CAM Application Laboratory

 - vii.
 CNC Sheet Metal Fabrication Laboratory

 - viii.
 Multi-Axis Machining Laboratory

 - ix.
 CNC Sheet Metal Fabrication CAD/CAM Studio

 - x.
 Multi-Axis CAM Studio

-- xi.
+- Xi.
 Grinding Section

-- 4. The major equipment to be included in the 11 laboratories of Precision Engineering Centre will be measuring instruments in inspection techniques laboratory, Centre Lathe in turning section, CNC Lathe in CNC turning section, Vertical milling machine in milling section, CNC milling machine in CNC milling section, Workstation computer in 3D CAD/CAM Laboratory, CNC Laser (CO2) cutting machine with CNC controller in CNC Sheet Metal Fabrication Laboratory, Workstation Computers in CNC Sheet Metal Fabrication CAD/CAM Studio and Multi Axis CAM Studio, and Surface grinder with digital readout in Grinding Section.
+- 6. The major equipment to be included in the 11 laboratories of Precision Engineering Centre will be measuring instruments in inspection techniques laboratory, Centre Lathe in turning section, CNC Lathe in CNC turning section, Vertical milling machine in milling section, CNC milling machine in CNC milling section, Workstation computer in 3D CAD/CAM Laboratory, CNC Laser (CO2) cutting machine with CNC controller in CNC Sheet Metal Fabrication Laboratory, Workstation Computers in CNC Sheet Metal Fabrication CAD/CAM Studio and Multi Axis CAM Studio, and Surface grinder with digital readout in Grinding Section.
 The detailed specifications of these equipment have been provided in Section III of the report.

+- 7. Approach for addendum Preparation: The addendum to the IEE report (approved June 2021) has been prepared based on site visits that were done in the month of February 2022 by the Environment Safeguard Specialist of the PMC and the Technical team of the PMU.
+The observations made during the site visit, observations of environmental attributes and identification of sensitive receptors within vicinity of site were done.
+The information gathered during the site visit has been used to update the Rapid Environment Assessment (REA) checklist (Annexure 1).

-- 5. Based on the field based due diligence, and the environmental investigations undertaken, the Environment Category of project remains 'B' (after including PEC) as per ADB's Safeguard Policy Statement (SPS) 2009.
-The layout plans for Precision Engineering Centre are being finalized and detailed bill of quantities for civil works are in progress.
+- 8. Based on the field based due diligence, and the environmental investigations undertaken, the Environment Category of project remains 'B' (after including PEC) as per ADB's Safeguard Policy Statement (SPS) 2009.
+The layout plans for Precision Engineering

+Centre and detailed bill of quantities for civil works are being finalized.
 The list and specifications of training equipment and machinery for the Precision Engineering Centre has been finalized and is under procurement process.
-The addendum to the initial environmental examination (IEE) report has been prepared considering the environmental implications due to the additional scope of civil works involved in the construction of Precision Engineering Centre (Construction phase) and the environmental implications due to the usage of machinery and laboratory equipment during operation phase of the Precision Engineering Centre.
-The same has been quantified.
+The addendum to the initial environmental examination (IEE) report has been prepared considering the environmental implications due to the change in location of the Precision Engineering Centre site from the earlier proposed location.
 An environmental assessment and review framework (EARF) have been prepared separately in accordance with ADB's SPS, 2009 for OSDP.
 Accordingly, environmental assessment will be taken up as per the EARF, if any additional component is added for ADB funding in future.